minio/console/CONTRIBUTING.md

 - Edit your code and remove the import reference.
 - Run `go mod tidy` in the source folder to remove dependency from `go.mod` file.

-### What are the coding guidelines for mcs?
+### What are the coding guidelines for console?
-``mcs`` is fully conformant with Golang style.
+``console`` is fully conformant with Golang style.
 Refer: [Effective Go](https://github.com/golang/go/wiki/CodeReviewComments) article from Golang project.
 If you observe offending code, please feel free to send a pull request or ping us on [Slack](https://slack.min.io).